ericniebler/stl2/ext/constructible/constructible.md

 <ednote>[_Editor's note:_ Move subsection "Concept `Destructible`" ([concepts.lib.object.destructible]) to subsection "Core language concepts" ([concepts.lib.corelang]) after [concepts.lib.corelang.swappable], change its stable id to [concepts.lib.corelang.destructible] and edit it as follows:]</ednote>

 > 1 <del>The `Destructible` concept is the base of the hierarchy of object concepts.
-It specifies properties that all such object types have in common.</del><ins>The `Destructible` concept specifies properties of all types instances of which can be destroyed at the end of their lifetime, or reference types.</ins>
+It specifies properties that all such object types have in common.</del><ins>The `Destructible` concept specifies properties of all types, instances of which can be destroyed at the end of their lifetime, or reference types.</ins>
 >
 > > <tt>template &lt;class T&gt;</tt>
 > > <tt>concept bool Destructible() {</tt>